SnehaEkka/causal-inference/03-tweetment-effects-experiment/README.md

 This exercise uses regression analysis to explore results from a pioneering social media field experiment, inspired by the paper ["Tweetment Effects on the Tweeted: Experimentally Reducing Racist Harassment"](https://link.springer.com/article/10.1007/s11109-016-9373-5) by Kevin Munger.
 The study investigates whether targeted, randomized responses to racist tweets can affect future online behavior, with outcomes measured using changes in users’ subsequent tweet content.

-### Paper Summary (Relevant to This Exercise)

-Munger (2017) conducted a large-scale field experiment on Twitter to understand whether confronting accounts posting racist content can reduce subsequent racist expression.
-Accounts identified as posting racist tweets were randomly assigned to receive a reply from a newly created account (with varying characteristics—number of followers and racial in-group/out-group status), or to a control group receiving no reply.
-The responses were standardized messages calling out the racist content.
-Behavior following the intervention was tracked and quantified ("racism scores") using text analysis over one and two months.
-The paper provides a unique example of using randomized digital interventions and regression to study social and behavioral change online, which this exercise closely mirrors.

 ## Tools Used
 - **Python 3.x**
 - **Jupyter/IPython Notebook**